Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have compiled a 13-16 record in games they were favored on the moneyline (winning 44.8% of those games).
+- The Giants have won 14 of the 30 games they were listed as the moneyline favorite this season (46.7%).

-- Based on this game's moneyline, the Giants' implied win probability is 67.7%.
+- The implied moneyline probablility in this matchup gives the Giants a 66.7% chance to win.

-- San Francisco has played in 60 games with set over/under, and have combined with opponents to go over the total 28 times (28-28-4).
+- San Francisco has combined with opponents to hit the over on the total 28 times this season for a 28-29-4 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!